raydipanwita/Database/challenges/06_designing_schema_two_tables.md

 I want to see a list of students' cohorts.
 ```

-1. Copy the Design Recipe template and use it to design the schema for the two
+1. Copy the [Two Tables Design
+   Recipe](../resources/two_table_design_recipe_template.md) and use it to
+   design the schema for the two tables.
-   tables.
 2. Create the tables by loading the SQL file in `psql`.

 [Example solution](https://www.youtube.com/watch?v=k078sL3HBfU&t=1364s)